Skip to main content

 Implement active recall by converting your notes into questions.
 For every important concept, write a question that requires you to explain, compare, analyze, or apply rather than simply recite.
 Then practice answering these questions without looking at your notes.
 Use flashcards for factual knowledge and open-ended questions for conceptual understanding.

 AI tools can accelerate this process dramatically.
-Platforms like Learnco automatically convert your notes into quiz questions and flashcards, saving you the time of creating them manually while ensuring comprehensive coverage of the material.
+Platforms like Learnco AI automatically convert your notes into quiz questions and flashcards, saving you the time of creating them manually while ensuring comprehensive coverage of the material.

 Phase 4: Practice Tests